Fall 2014 Portfolio Review Information and Applications

 - Presentation: Work is to be presented in a professional manner.
-Student will install artwork on a wall space approximately 5 feet wide.
+Student will install artwork on a wall space approximately 4 or 5 feet wide.
 The name of the presenter is to be clearly labeled.
 Project titles and descriptions should be used where appropriate and be easily readable.

 - Interview: The successful interview will demonstrate an understanding of the process of studio work and a commitment appropriate to the student’s major area/concentration.

 What if I don't pass the portfolio review?

 - If an applicant has received one no pass status decision they may re-apply for the portfolio review in the subsequent semester.
 One must pass a second review unconditionally before acceptance to the major.

 - An applicant that has not passed after participating in two review processes is ineligible for an art major.
 A faculty member will meet with the applicant and provide guidance on options available including information for an art minor program.
 Students can appeal the outcome of the portfolio review with the art department chairperson.